Marvel Cinematic Universe: Phase Five

+Marvel Studios' approach to television shifted during work on this phase, moving away from limited event series to focus more on multi-season series.
+Several new labels were introduced for the studio's series during this phase: "Marvel Animation" for the animated series; "Marvel Spotlight" for the more standalone series Echo (2024); and "Marvel Television" for other live-action series, starting with Agatha All Along (2024).
 The television series star Samuel L. Jackson as Nick Fury in Secret Invasion (2023), Tom Hiddleston as Loki in the second season of Loki (2023), Jeffrey Wright as the Watcher in the second and third seasons of the animated What If...?
-(2023–24), Alaqua Cox as Maya Lopez / Echo in Echo (2024), Kathryn Hahn as Agatha Harkness in Agatha All Along (2024), Hudson Thames as Peter Parker / Spider-Man in the first season of the animated Your Friendly Neighborhood Spider-Man (2025), Charlie Cox as Matt Murdock / Daredevil in the first season of Daredevil: Born Again (2025), and Dominique Thorne as Riri Williams / Ironheart in Ironheart.
-Marvel Studios' approach to television shifted during work on this phase, moving away from limited event series to focus more on multi-season series.
-Several new labels were introduced for the studio's series during this phase: "Marvel Spotlight" for Echo, "Marvel Animation" for the animated series, and "Marvel Television" for the live-action series starting with Agatha All Along.
+(2023–24), Alaqua Cox as Maya Lopez / Echo in Echo, Kathryn Hahn as Agatha Harkness in Agatha All Along, Hudson Thames as Peter Parker / Spider-Man in the first season of the animated Your Friendly Neighborhood Spider-Man (2025), Charlie Cox as Matt Murdock / Daredevil in the first season of Daredevil: Born Again (2025), and Dominique Thorne as Riri Williams / Ironheart in Ironheart.

-Hiddleston, Jackson, and Sebastian Stan (who plays Bucky Barnes) have the most appearances in the phase, each starring or making cameo appearances in four productions.
-The second season of the I Am Groot shorts is also included in this phase, alongside a tie-in comic book.
-Phases Four, Five, and Six make up "The Multiverse Saga" storyline.
+The second season of the I Am Groot animated shorts and a tie-in comic book for Your Friendly Neighborhood Spider-Man are also included in this phase.
+Hiddleston, Jackson, and Sebastian Stan—who plays Bucky Barnes—have the most appearances in the phase, each starring or making cameo appearances in four productions.
+Additionally, the first season of the Marvel Studios Animation series X-Men '97 was released on Disney+ alongside Phase Five as part of the Multiverse Saga.